-In our section on price, dilution, and valuation, we showed that , dilution, and valuations are really three different ways to view the same thing—the value of ownership in the company.
-To do so, we walked through a detailed scenario of what it means when people say things like, “A company raised $1M on a $6M valuation.”
-Capped convertible instruments start to complicate this picture because a cap may lead to different prices per share for the convertible instrument investors and the investors.
+In our section on price, dilution, and valuation, we showed that price per share, dilution, and valuations are really three different ways to view the same thing—the value of ownership in the company.
+To do so, we walked through a detailed scenario of what it means when people say things like, “A company raised $1M on a $6M post-money valuation.”
+Capped convertible instruments start to complicate this picture because a cap may lead to different prices per share for the convertible instrument investors and the priced round investors.

 confusion Valuation caps are confusing.
 If you’re still not sure how they work, these three scenarios may help you understand the purpose and possible consequences of the cap:

-Cap greater than subsequent valuation: While this is rare, it does happen.
-Consider a company that raised $1M with a $5M cap on abut is now raising $1M in equity financing on a $4M valuation.
+Cap greater than subsequent valuation.
+While this is rare, it does happen.
+Consider a company that raised $1M with a $5M cap on a convertible note but is now raising $1M in equity financing on a $4M post-money valuation.

-Cap less than subsequent valuation: Consider a company that raised $1M with a $5Mcap on a , but is now raising $3M in equity financing on a $10M post-money valuation.
+Cap less than subsequent valuation.
+Consider a company that raised $1M with a $5M post-money cap on a convertible note, but is now raising $3M in equity financing on a $10M post-money valuation.

-To complicate matters even further, valuation caps aren’t the only option for adjusting a convertible instrument investor’s in the next .
+To complicate matters even further, valuation caps aren’t the only option for adjusting a convertible instrument investor’s price per share in the next priced round.
 Convertible instruments can also include a discount, and they often employ both price adjustment mechanisms together.

-Definition A discount is an optional element of convertible instruments that offers a percentage-based reduction in price per share when the instrument converts into equity in a subsequent .
+Definition A discount is an optional element of convertible instruments that offers a percentage-based reduction in price per share when the instrument converts into equity in a subsequent priced round.
 Like a valuation cap, a discount rewards investors for taking an early risk on a company, allowing them to convert to equity at a lower price than the priced round investors pay per share.
-In early-stage financing, and often specify both a valuation cap and a discount—when the priced round occurs, the investor chooses either the cap or the discount, depending on which is more favorable.
+In early-stage financing, convertible notes and convertible equities often specify both a valuation cap and a discount—when the priced round occurs, the investor chooses either the cap or the discount, depending on which is more favorable.

 Typical discounts for early-stage convertibles are in the range of 5–30%, which translates to paying 70–95% of the share price paid by the equity investors.
 A 20% flat discount appears to be industry standard (as of 2019), which applies regardless of when the note converts.* According to David Lishego, Senior Associate at Innovation Works, “some deals specify a stepped discount that increases the longer the note is outstanding, for example, 20% if the note converts within 12 months of issuance and 30% if the note converts beyond 12 months of issuance.”*